 We see this in death as well.
 When the end is near, we reach out to love ones, we make an effort, we try and finish off loose ends and increase the service level.
 This happens both to the person dying and the people left behind.
 We look back at “the middle” and think to ourselves, “I could have done better”.
 Whether you could have been a better friend, parent, partner, or business associate, we see the loss ahead as a call to action to right the wrongs of the past.

 This happens so often, I expect you know what I am talking about, and have probably been at both the receiving and giving end of being too lax in the middle.
 I know I have personally, and we have as an organization do from time to time.

 The big question is, how do we break that cycle?
 How do we find the awareness to give more attention to the middle times…..the longest and arguably the most important time in a relationship, so we aren’t faced with over compensating towards the end?
-I don’t know that I have any concrete solutions to this conundrum.
+I don’t know that I have any concrete solutions to this conundrum and we are working on it daily.
 I do have the awareness that it is important, if not critical to our flourishing for another 60 years.
 We also have a depth of great people that I can challenge to help find creative solutions.

 Lastly, as we progress towards a slightly quieter time in the marine business, we have some time to work at.
 My commitment to you our very valuable customer, and personally to those I care about, is to make that our focus.
 We will make the middle an even more enjoyable experience so that we never have to worry about scrambling at the end.